 John Paulson realized that the subprime mortgage market was about to melt down.
 Zuckerman shows how Paulson and other renegade investors made fortunes by betting on mortgage-backed derivatives.

-The Greatest Trade Ever tells how Paulson made $15 billion by sticking with his strategy and trusting in the insanity of the market and the stupidity of traders.
-Munger admires The Greatest Trade Ever because it verifies his opinions of the markets.
+The Greatest Trade Ever tells how Paulson made $15 billion by sticking with his strategy and trusting in the market’s insanity and traders’ stupidity.
+Munger admired The Greatest Trade Ever because it verified his opinions of the markets.

 Paulson made money because he believed Mr. Market was insane.
-Faith in Mr. Market’s insanity is a key belief of Munger and his friend Buffett.
-The Greatest Trade Ever shows Betting on Mr. Market’s insanity can be a good way to make money.
+Munger and his friend Buffett also believed in Mr. Market’s insanity.
+The Greatest Trade Ever shows that Betting on Mr. Market’s insanity can be a good way to make money.

 9. Judgment in Managerial Decision Making